thiagoharry/weaver-window/README.md

 * Dependencies

-To compile and use on Linux you need the X11 and OpenGL libraries.
-In Ubuntu, for example, these library is installed with packages ``libx11-dev'' and ``mesa-common-dev''.
+To compile and use on Linux you need the X11 and OpenGL ES libraries.
+In Ubuntu, for example, these library is installed with packages ``libx11-dev'' and ``libgles2-mesa-dev''.